Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 |site|Releases documentation site repository|FTP|
 |site-development|Development documentation site repository|FTP|

-It is not recommended editing these ids, as they are references in various places, such as the [deployment scripts](./deployment.html#Scripts).
+It is not recommended editing these ids, as they are references in various places, such as the [deployment scripts][deployment-scripts-section].

 ## Source repository and development versions